Support number for the NCAOC efiling pilot: 1-919-890-2407

 Payment is made to the NCBA at the time of registration.

-Please contact the NCBA at email@example.com or 800.228.3402 to register for an eFiling training webinar.
+Please go to the NCAOC Training website or contact the NCBA CLE Department directly at 919.677.0561 to register for an eFiling training webinar.

 The NCBA facilitates the Tybera eFiling training webinar through their online learning portal.
 Access to the webinar begins approximately 15 minutes prior to the start of the training through your login on the NCBA website.
 Attendees will have opportunities to ask questions of the speaker after the training.